sagemath/trac_to_gh/Issue 1675.md

 # Issue 1675: memleak in pAdicCappedRelativeElement._set_from_Rational

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1675

 Original creator: wjp